The Astral Library

 The Bridge to Christ

-This page is the hinge between Book III and the Way of Christ.
-Everything in Book III flows toward this promise.
+This page is the hinge between The Lineage of the Patriarchs and the Way of Christ.
+Everything flows toward this promise.
 Everything in the Christic books flows from its fulfillment.
 The Messianic Promise is the thread that, when pulled, draws the entire Hebrew dispensation into the light of its completion.